FunnelNet: An End-to-End Deep Learning Framework to Monitor Digital Heart Murmur in Real-Time: Methods

-As we can see from Supplementary Figure 3, most of their amplitude varied between $[-0.4, 0.4]$ before passing the signals through the Butterworth filter.
+As we can see in \autoref{fig_audio_n_bwf}, most of their amplitude varied between $[-0.4, 0.4]$ before passing the signals through the Butterworth filter.
 As soon as it passed through the filter, most frequencies were reduced to a range of $[-0.2, 0.2]$.
-In addition, it is noticeable from Supplementary Figure 4 that the data was scattered more sparsely before being filtered with a Butterworth filter.
+In addition, it is noticeable from \autoref{fig_audio_n_bwf_hist} that the data was scattered more sparsely before being filtered with a Butterworth filter.
 After applying the filter, most of the noise from the data was filtered out, and now they are located closer to each other.